paleajed/EWOCvj2/README.md

 * Use CMake to build the program.
 You can find the executable in the cmake-build-debug or cmake-build-release directories.

-On Linux, copy src/vshader.vs and src/vshader.fs to /usr/share/ewocvj2 (create dir first time).
+On Linux, if CMake doesn't do this automatically copy the following files to /usr/share/ewocvj2 (create dir first time):
+* src/background.png
+* src/lock.png
+* src/shader.fs
+* src/shader.vs
+* src/splash.jpeg

 Also install the expressway.ttf font to your system.

-For Windows you will need to have these dll's in your build directory to run the program. (you'll need the "d" version of some dll's) folder must contain
+For Windows you will need to have these files in your build directory to run the program:
 * avcodec-58.dll
 * avdevice-58.dll
 * avfilter-7.dll
 * avformat-58.dll
 * avutil-56.dll
+* background.png
 * bz2.dll
 * DevIL.dll
 * expressway.ttf (the main font file)